 What takes place during my breast lift procedure at Waverley House?

-A breast lift procedure will also require a general anaesthetic and several techniques can be used to achieve the desired results.
-Where the incisions are placed will depend on how severe the scarring is after your procedure.
+A breast lift procedure will also require an anaesthetic and several techniques can be used to achieve the desired results.
+Where the incisions are placed will determine how severe the scarring is after your procedure.
 The incisions can be made around the areolae, between the areolae and the crease of the breast or along the crease of the breast.
 Once the excess skin has been removed and the nipples have been moved to a higher position, the skin will be closed with sutures.
 The average procedure takes between two and three hours.

-What can I expect after my breast lift procedure in Adelaide?
+What can I expect after my breast lift?

-After your breast lift, the incisions will be covered with dressings and a support bra will need to be worn.
+After your breast lift, the incisions will be covered with dressings and a support bra will need to be worn postoperatively, usually after the first change of dressings.
 This will not only reduce any swelling but enhance the healing process too.
-Patients will also require drains for several days to get rid of excess fluids.
-Patients can expect some moderate pain for about a week after their surgery and can return to work after spending at least a week at home.
+Patients may also require drains for a few days to get rid of excess fluids.
+Patients can expect some moderate discomfort for about a week after their surgery and can return to work after spending at least two weeks at home.
 Any exercise, particularly heavy lifting, should only be resumed after a month.